-Cleveland’s most iconic buildings have been a source of pride for local residents for more than a century.
-Many of these structures played pivotal roles in the development and success of Cleveland’s economy, and continue to serve as beacons of industry and culture.
+The most iconic Cleveland, Ohio landmark buildings have been a source of pride for local residents for more than a century.
+Many of these structures played pivotal roles in the development and success of Cleveland’s economy and continue to serve as beacons of industry and culture.

 From opulent Neoclassical banks to historic printing facilities, these are the most striking, recognizable and iconic buildings in Cleveland, Ohio.